 HANDS OF HOPE

-Hands of Hope, formally called Dorcas Design, is a non-profit organization developed by a group of skilled, disabled women in China, who have overcome stigma and poverty.
+Hands of Hope is a non-profit organization developed by a group of skilled, disabled women in China, who have overcome stigma and poverty.
 Their mission is to assist physically and economically disabled women, including orphans and widows and their families to have equal development and work opportunities to enable them to participate more fully in society.